 In the Phaedrus, Socrates (via Plato) offers us an answer to this question in the form of his famous Allegory of the Chariot.
-One day I’d like to do a full-blown exegesis of this piece of ancient Greek philosophy, as it has greatly enriched my own worldview, but for today’s purposes, a brief outline will suffice.

 In the parable, Plato compares his tripartite view of the soul or psyche to a chariot drawn by two winged horses.
 One of the horses is white, handsome, and noble and symbolizes spiritedness or the Greek concept of thumos.
 The other horse is dark, gangly, and rebellious and symbolizes human appetites.
 The Charioteer, or Reason, is tasked with corralling the disparate steeds into sync and guiding them on a flight into the heavens.
 Following a procession of gods in their chariots, the Charioteer seeks to soar past the highest ridge of heaven, in order to get a view of the “Forms” – the eternal essences of things like Truth, Beauty, Virtue, and Goodness.
 The gods have no problem piloting their chariots, but the human-souled Charioteers struggle with taming their dark horses, which try to pull the reins towards the earth.
 Thus the chariots bob up over the ridge, giving the Charioteers an inspiring view of the Forms, and then sink down again.